 Jobs are built using content stored in libraries.
-If you've purchased job templates from the Marketplace, library content is automatically added to your site.
-But you can also create your own.
 Make sure the items you plan to add to jobs are set up in Libraries first.
-To learn more, check out the Build job descriptions article.
+To learn more, check out the Quick start for Libraries.

 Only library types assigned to Jobs are displayed as categories on each job description.
 Competencies are always included and can't be removed, but other types are optional.
-Below is a list of the different ways you can control what shows up on your site's job descriptions:
+Below are the different ways you can control what shows up on jobs:

 - Mark as N/A: Mark a type as Not Applicable on a specific job.
 This indicates to employees that your jobs typically include this information, but it's not required on this particular job.